Democratic states - challenges and responses

 Constitutions (written and unwritten)

-Electoral systems, proportional representation, coalition governments
+Electoral systems, proportional representation, coalition

 Role of political parties: role of an opposition